ST10294145/GreenGrid/README.md

 ### Adding Data
 - Farmers can add products through their dashboard.
 - Employees can add farmer profiles and view/filter product lists.

-## Documentation

-Refer to the `docs` folder for detailed guidelines on system functionalities and user roles.

 ## Contribution